-A borrower loan is charged-off when it reaches 121 days past due.
-This means the borrower has missed the last five monthly payments.
+A borrower loan is charged-off when it reaches 121 days past due unless the borrower is otherwise notified by Prosper.
+This means the borrower has missed at least the last five monthly payments.
 When a borrower loan is charged-off:

 - The borrower’s entire loan balance is accelerated, meaning it is collectible in full as of the charge-off date.